 DelphX Capital Markets Inc. ("DelphX" or the "Company") was incorporated as Seaside Exploration Partners Corp. ("Seaside") on October 21, 2016, pursuant to the Business Corporations Act (British Columbia), and was a Capital Pool Company, pursuant to the policies of the TSX Venture Exchange ("TSXV").
 On April 25, 2018, DelphX Corporation and Seaside completed a Qualifying Transaction ("QT"), as is defined pursuant to TSXV Policy 2.4, pursuant to a definitive share-exchange agreement dated December 12, 2017.
 The QT constituted a reverse take-over ("RTO") of Seaside.
-Prior to the QT, Seaside had a fiscal year end of January 31st, which has been changed to December 31st to coincide with the reporting year end of the DelphX Corporation (the RTO accounting acquirer).

-The principal address of the Company is 15 Prince Arthur Avenue, Toronto, Ontario, M5R 1B2.
-DelphX's principal business activity is to develop and operate a global facility for transparent offering, purchase, sale, collection and storage of certain fixed income securities and derivatives, and to manage data, research, analytics and valuations of such instruments.
+The principal address of the Company is 15 Prince Arthur Street, Toronto, Ontario, M5R 1B2.
+DelphX's principal business activity is to develop a global facility for transparent offering, purchase, sale, collection and storage of certain fixed income securities and derivatives, and to manage data, research, analytics and valuations of such instruments.